 - Chinchillas' digestive systems need hay and grass to function properly.
 Chinchillas naturally eat grasses, leaves and twigs.

 - Chinchillas' teeth grow continuously throughout their life needing wearing down and keeping at the correct length/shape by eating grass/ hay/grass-based chinchilla pellets.
 Not eating the right diet can result in serious dental disease.

 - To be offered a small amount (1-2 tablespoons per chinchilla) of grass-based chinchilla pellets daily in addition to hay.
 They eat by sitting on their hind legs and holding the food in their front paws.
 Chinchillas naturally eat for long periods of time, mainly during the night.

-- Root vegetables like carrots, leafy greens/dried fruit/grains only in small amounts (one teaspoon/day) as treats.
+- Only give your chinchillas small amounts of dried fruit and root vegetables as treats.
+You can also give them assorted dried herbs and plantain.
 Avoid nuts and seeds as these are high in fat.
 If they eat too much of the wrong food, e.g. grains/fruit/sweet treats, they can become overweight, or get ill, and suffer.
 If the correct diet is always available, chinchillas generally keep themselves at the right weight.